© Web Design by Andrew Zemek, London, UK, 2025

 in Greenland + exploration + fundraising

-For over 4 years I was the Chief Operating Officer (Board position) of Angus & Ross plc (A&R), a London-listed (AIM) mineral exploration junior.
+For over 4 years I had been the Chief Operating Officer (Board position) of Angus & Ross plc (A&R), a London-listed (AIM) mineral exploration junior.
 The company had exploration properties on 5 continents, but my main focus was on Greenland, where A&R was preparing to re-open the legendary Black Angel zinc-lead mine.
 Apart from the day-to-day running of the company, numerous fundraisings, supervising exploration programs, and dealing with the Government of Greenland I was closely involved in preparation of a Bankable Feasibility Study for the project.
 I was also involved in A&R’s gold exploration JV in China.

 2002-2004: Selling Technical Services

-In 2002 my colleague Richard Thompson and I opened and ran the London office of the US/Canadian technical consultancy Norwest Corpoartion Ltd. The company offered technical consultancy services to the metal and coal mining sectors, oil sands and oil shale sector, governments etc. I was a Director of the London Office performing a sales role and looking after the accounts of the company.
+In 2002, my colleague Richard Thompson and I opened and ran the London office of the US/Canadian technical consultancy Norwest Corpoartion Ltd .
+The company offered technical consultancy services to the metal and coal mining sectors, oil sands and oil shale sector, governments etc. I was a Director of the London Office performing a sales role and looking after the accounts of the company.

 1999-2002: Analyst, Lecturer, Journalist

 During this 3.5-year period I worked as a freelance consultant within the metals and mining sector.
 My assignments came from clients like the World Bank, US Government (DoE), McKinsey & Co, major mining equipment manufacturers, the Mining Journal Research Services, United Nations, Raw Materials Group, World Gold Council, CRU and others.
-I was the Chairman and (later) Management Committee member of the Association of Mining Analysts, I wrote country reviews for the Mining Journal, and I lectured on commodity trading courses run by Euromoney.
-I also developed a commodity hedging software for a metal trading client and wrote a book on environmentally and socially responsible mining published by the United Nations (a free PDF download is available through this link).
+I was the Chairman and (later) Management Committee member of the Association of Mining Analysts , I wrote country reviews for the Mining Journal, and I lectured on commodity trading courses run by Euromoney.
+I also developed a commodity hedging software for a metal trading client and wrote a book on environmentally and socially responsible mining published by the United Nations (a free PDF download is available through this link ).

-1992-1998: Trading LME Futures & Cathodes
+1992-1998: Trading Cathodes & LME Futures

-For over 6 years I worked for the London office of a large Polish copper and silver producer KGHM Polish Copper.
+For over 6 years I had worked for the London office of a large Polish copper and silver producer KGHM Polish Copper .
 I started as a Copper Trader progressing to the Managing Director of the London operation.
 During that time I acquired an intimate knowledge of hedging with futures on the London Metal Exchange (1000s of positions) as well as physical commodity trading of copper, silver & gold and metal concentrates.
 I was in charge of £600m+ turnover company and trained many junior traders.

 1987-1992: Supplying UK industry with ball